General Air Transportation

 Amount of Education Required for Careers Related to General Air Transportation

-Some degrees associated with general aeronautics/aviation/aerospace science and technology may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with general aeronautics/aviation/aerospace science and technology require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|